AlbaXIII/golden-goose-tutoring/README.md

 ### Cloning
 * The site is also cloneable using Github;
     * From the main page repo, select the green code button.
-    * Copying the URL to clipboard.
+    * Copy the URL to clipboard.
-    * Opening a Git Bash or other command-line interface.
+    * Open Git Bash or other command-line interface.
     * Select your desired location.
     * Copy the URL into the window, and running __git clone https://albaxiii.github.io/golden-goose-tutoring/__.